For the rights of the terminal, or hopelessly physically ill, competent adult

 Assisted Suicide Laws Around the World

-Visit the Assisted-Suicide Blog maintained by Derek Humphry
+Visit the Assisted-Dying Blog maintained by Derek Humphry

 Share your views with the rest of the world on ERGO’s weblog.